ResearchMacroeconomy

 Power Demand

 Energy shocks no longer belong only to old industry.
-As data centers and AI infrastructure expand, electricity demand and the rate path move closer together.Source: U.S. Department of Energy, data center electricity demand resources, accessed May 28, 2026
+As data centers and AI infrastructure expand, electricity demand and the rate path move closer together.Source: U.S. Department of Energy, data center electricity demand resources

 Gold, Silver, And Bitcoin Sit Between Fear And Real Rates